openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 This is recommended if you have dedicated status group addresses which are added as `listeningGA`s.

 The optional `<` sign tells whether the group address of the datapoint accepts read requests on the KNX bus (it does, if the sign is there).
-Group addresses marked with `<` are read by openHAB during startup, but typically this is useful for only one group address per definition.
+The group addresses marked with `<` are read by openHAB during startup.
+Future versions might support reading from one GA only.
 With `*-control` channels, the state is not owned by any device on the KNX bus, therefore no read requests will be sent by the binding, i.e. `<` signs will be ignored for them.

-The element `dpt` is optional.
+The element `dpt` is  highly recommended and may change to a mandatory element in future versions.
 If omitted, the corresponding default value will be used (see the channel descriptions above).

 ## KNX Secure